deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 > </details>

-> Table 1 presents the success rate of different web agents on the WebArena benchmark, comparing performance with and without policy optimization using world models.
+> The table presents the success rate (SR) achieved by vanilla CoT and two variations of the proposed WMA web agent (with and without self-refinement) in the Map domain of the WebArena benchmark.

 {{< table-caption >}}